Why You Will Love This watermelon shaved ice

 Step 7: Assembly and Presentation

-Quickly scoop shaved ice into chilled bowls, drizzle with more concentrate and syrup, top with toasted coconut, sesame, mint, and lime zest, then serve immediately.
+Quickly scoop shaved ice into chilled bowls, drizzle with more concentrate and syrup, top with toasted coconut, sesame, mint, and lime zest, then serve watermelon shaved ice immediately.

 Making Ahead & Storage